Hunger Task Force

 November 1 - December 31

-For a $20 donation, shoppers "purchase" $40 worth of natural and organic foods - enough to fill a grocery bag - for the hungry, including fresh carrots, apples and potatoes.
-In celebration of the program, Outpost staff, owners and shoppers participate in a January food sort.
-Since the program's inception, Outpost shoppers have provided over $800,000 worth of food to help alleviate hunger in our community!
+For a $20 customer donation, Outpost purchases $40 worth of natural and organic foods - enough to fill a grocery bag - for the hungry, including fresh carrots, apples and potatoes.
+Food is delivered to the food bank in the late winter months when community donations tend to drop off.
+Since the program's inception, Outpost and its owners and shoppers have provided over $1,200,000 worth of food to help alleviate hunger in our community!